tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_fix_bugs.md

 First, copy all the relevant information from the bug, meeting notes, code diffs, and other sources discussing the bug into a Google Doc.

 Then use an AI tool with a high input limit, using the gathered content as an input source.
-Some tools you could use for this include [Claude.ai](http://claude.ai/), which accepts an extraordinarily high input length, and [NotebookLM](https://notebooklm.google/), which is still in its experimental phase and so access is limited, but you can join the waitlist.
+Some tools you could potentially use for this include [Claude.ai](http://claude.ai/), which accepts an extraordinarily high input length, and [NotebookLM](https://notebooklm.google/), which is still in its experimental phase and so access is limited, but you can join the waitlist.
 (See [Introducing NotebookLM](https://blog.google/technology/ai/notebooklm-google-ai/) for more details.)
 Other AI tools could also be useful as well.
+Always consider your company's data policies when using AI tools.

 After you've gathered the source material, ask the AI a question such as the following: